PheeZz/wireguard-bot/README.md

    \q
    ```

 5. #### Create .env file in data folder and fill it with your data.
-You can use following example as a template.<br/>
+You can use following example as a template or use .env.sample file (it's the same)<br/>

    ```bash
    cp data/.env.sample data/.env